nationalparkservice/acoustic_discovery/README.md

 `python discovery.py <path_to_audio> <path_to_save_dir> --model_dir_path <model_dir1> <model_dir2>`

-This will output two files of detections for each of the models.
+This will output two files of detections, one for each of the models.

 For help: